hyunsooBang/Database/README.md

 1. Clone the repository or download the source code files.
 2. Open the project in your preferred Java development environment.
 3. Include the JDBC driver for MySQL in the project's classpath.
+4. modify Welcome.java 51 line to "jdbc:mysql://localhost:3306/database name", "root", "root비밀번호"
+* When you do not modify welcome.java (number.4) , you can not connect MySQL DB. *

 To run the JAR file, you can use either of the following methods: